vc27/dnd/5e/Dragon Heist/Readme.md

 In an effort to give the group cohesion from the start everyone will be in the same gang. (gang, faction, team or what ever you want to call it) Your gang is transplanting itself from the northern city of Neverwinter.

-Your Gang (Name TBD) has been around for 3yrs the found "Ardwund" died about a year ago on a side job for some unsavory characters he owed money too.
-Since then the remainder of the gang has been doing one off trips to the Waterdeep making contact to setup a job big enough to score your own hideout.
+Your Gang (Name TBD) has been around for 3yrs.
+The founder "Ardwund" died about a year ago on a side job with some unsavory characters he owed money too.
+Since Ardwund's death your gang has been doing individual recon trips to the Waterdeep to make contacts and setup a job big enough to score a hideout.

 ### Character hooks & history